gboehl/dynare/src/source/running-dynare.rst

         1. there are more endogenous variables than equations.
         2. an undeclared symbol is assigned in ``initval`` or ``endval``.
+        3. an undeclared symbol is found in the ``model`` block in this case, it is automatically declared exogenous.
-        3. exogenous variables were declared but not used in the ``model`` block.
+        4. exogenous variables were declared but not used in the ``model`` block.

     .. option:: fast